delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Queues have 2 functions:
 * Enqueue - Insert element to tail (end).
-* Dequeue - Retrive data from head (start) of queue.
+* Dequeue - Retrieve data from head (start) of queue.

 So given an array (list) as an example